• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-This pressure cooker arroz con pollo has a freshness that is often missing from store bought yellow rice.
-The flavor is bright, yet warm and comforting at the same time.
+This Instant Pot arroz con pollo has a freshness that is always missing from store-bought yellow rice.
+The flavor is bright yet warm and comforting at the same time.

-I grew up eating chicken and yellow rice just like most people from the south.
+Like most people from the South, I grew up eating chicken and yellow rice.
 I can spot a bag of Vigo rice from a mile away.
-It wasn't until I was an adult that I realized what I had always eaten was really a bad substitute for authentic arroz con pollo.
-Well, after doing quite a bit of research, I'm really pleased with this pressure cooker arroz con pollo.
+It wasn't until I was an adult that I realized what I had always eaten was a bad substitute for authentic arroz con pollo.
+After doing quite a bit of research, I'm really pleased with this Instant Pot arroz con pollo.

-Contrary to popular opinion, arroz con pollo actually originated in Spain; but its worldwide popularity definitely emerged from the Caribbean.
-There are so many variations from country to country.
-And everybody thinks theirs is the best!
-I have an affection for the Puerto Rican version, which uses sofrito, a combination of vegetables, spices, herbs and tomato sauce.
-I used that method as the basis for this recipe, however I don't sauté the sofrito first.
+Contrary to popular opinion, arroz con pollo originated in Spain, but its worldwide popularity emerged from the Caribbean.
+There are so many variations from country to country; everybody thinks theirs is the best!
+I am affectionate for the Puerto Rican version, which uses sofrito, a combination of vegetables, spices, herbs, and tomato sauce.
+I used that method as the basis for this recipe, but I didn't sauté the sofrito first.

 Why This Recipe Works